The Clean Indoor Air Act (CIAA) is a statewide prohibition of smoking in virtually all indoor workplaces as of February 1, 2008.

 Yes.
 The Act does not ban smoking outdoors.
 There may be certain littering and loitering laws that may affect available locations.

 The Frederick County Health Department (FCHD) can provide information on quitting and tools to help you quit for good.
 In addition the FCHD offers free smoking cessation class and nicotine replacement therapy.
-To find out more about cessation programs visit Substance Abuse Prevention Services.
+To find out more about cessation programs, visit our Tobacco Prevention and Cessation Program.